solislemuslab/lab-dynamics/project-plan.md

 - The most common deliverable will be manuscripts.
 Keep in mind that you will be the first author of this manuscript, so make sure to consider this in the timeline.
 That is, the first author is responsible for:
     - Writing the manuscript
-    - Revising the manuscript and corresponding with the journal or publisher;
+    - Revising the manuscript and corresponding with the journal or publisher;]
-    - Designing the project plan (often in collaboration with other members of the research team);
+    - Designing the project plan (often in collaboration with other members of the research team)
     - Obtaining approval of all coauthors on the final draft, and
-    - Understanding the general principles of all work included in the manuscript.
+    - Understanding the general principles of **all the work** included in the manuscript.

 - Another common deliverable will be open-source software.
 Keep in mind that there is a huge gap between code that runs, and code that is suitable for publication and you should consider this in your timeline.
 Follow reproducibility practices and best computing practices (examples in [lab guidelines](https://github.com/solislemuslab/lab-dynamics/blob/master/lab-guidelines.md)).
 Keep in mind that suboptimal code will not be deemed suitable for publication